Good news. It looks like Theatre Three is playing in a new sandbox.

 To sum up: The reality here is that Schmidt chose to start his tenure at Theatre Three with a small, quick-footed and new(ish) comedy that plays to his strengths: not hard-edged dramatic realism but a theatricality that’s wry and inventive (not surprisingly, all four shows he’s scheduled to direct this season are comedies).
 Non-traditional casting is also no big deal for him.

-With this show and this season, Schmidt’s ambitions may not be grand or deep – so far – but they are smart and confident.
+With this show and this season, Schmidt’s ambitions may not be grand or deep – so far.
+But they are smart and confident.
 His entire approach says, ‘I got this.
 I grew up here as a theater artist.
-And we can build something fresh on this island Jac built.’
+And we can build something fresh on this island that Jac Alder built.’